Section 172 report, engagement with stakeholders, cross reference to other disclosures and to governance

 The Board also learns of stakeholders’ views through:

 Engagement and feedback events: such as quarterly investor results calls, the Annual General Meeting, employee survey reports, the Board’s workforce engagement activities, and from experts presenting at Board or committee meetings.
-The Chair also holds regular investor check-in meetings, which the SID, Charlie Bancroft, sometimes joins, and is available for individual meetings with investors.
+The Chair also holds regular investor check-in meetings, which the Senior Independent Non-Executive Director, Charles Bancroft, sometimes joins, and is available for individual meetings with investors.

 Engaging with our people

-We have well-established and strong engagement mechanisms with our employees, which are described on pages 14 and 15, and which the Board monitors regularly.
+We have well-established and strong engagement mechanisms with our employees, which the Board monitors regularly.
+These engagement mechanisms are described on pages 58 to 60.
 Four key governance channels help the Board understand what our people are thinking:

 • feedback from an annual employee engagement survey, including questions on engagement, confidence and inclusivity